 More Adults Struggle with Addiction Than We Realize

 Carly’s story isn’t one of a kind.
-Many adults struggle with addiction, either because their dependency has advanced into a full blown addiction, or because past experiences with drugs and alcohol fueled the need to use again.
+Many adults struggle with addiction, either because their dependency has advanced into a full-blown addiction, or because past experiences with drugs and alcohol-fueled the need to use again.
 Unfortunately, many spouses are left unsure of what signs to look for and how to handle the news.
-Many suspects that their spouses are cheating, when in reality, they are engaging in illegal drug use.
+Many suspect that their spouses are cheating, when in reality, they are engaging in illegal drug use.

 The assumption by some is that adults should have past addictions “figured out” by now.
 This isn’t the way it works, however.
 While it’s possible for some adults to form addictions later in life, especially if they were prescribed prescription medications for pain or anxiety, many are no stranger to drugs and alcohol.
 What was once viewed as normal teenage behavior can easily fuel into something greater?